tldr-pages/tldr/pages/linux/mocp.md

 `mocp {{path/to/directory}}`

-- Add individual song to play queue while MOC is in background:
+- Add a specific song to the play queue while MOC is in the background:

 `mocp --enqueue {{path/to/audio_file}}`